SpenceKonde/megaTinyCore/README.md

 This functionality will be made easier to use via ModernSleep whern that library is available.

 This board package also supports using an external 32.768khz crystal as the clock source for the RTC (not supported on 0-series or 8-pin parts).
 If this is used, make sure that the crystal is connected between the TOSC1 and TOSC2 pins (these are the same as the TX and RX pins with the default pin mapping, unfortunately), that nothing else is, that no excessively long wires or traces are connected to these pins, and that appropriate loading capacitors per crystal manufacturer datasheet are connected.
 I found the 32k crystal to be extremely uncooperative.
-To reduce power usage, they try to drive the crystal as weakly as they can get away with, which in turn makes it more susceptible to interferance.
+To reduce power usage, they try to drive the crystal as weakly as they can get away with, which in turn makes it more susceptible to interference.

 #### What about external oscillator "32768 Hz""
 Yes, you can use an external oscillator for the RTC, at least on 1 and 2 series parts.